Yungjieee/esp32_wifi_oled_firebase/README.md

-# 🔐 IoT Firebase Control Panel (with Login, Signup & OLED Message Update)
+# 🔐 IoT Credential & Data Display System with Firebase Integration

 This is a simple and intuitive web-based Firebase IoT control panel built using HTML, CSS, and Firebase Realtime Database + Authentication.